 Information for Patients having FMT:

-Treatment of STD's (Sexually Transmitted Diseases)
+Treatment of STI's (Sexually Transmitted Infections)

 (CDC) There were more than 2 million new cases of Syphilis, Gonorrhea and Chlamydia diagnosed in the US in 2016.
 Since only these three STD's and HIV are required to be reported to the CDC, it is estimated that when herpes and the dozens of other sexually transmitted diseases are included, there are more than 20 million new cases of STD's every year, with at least half occurring between the ages of 15-24.